dvdsmpsn/dvdsmpsn.github.io/pii-viewer-for-google-analytics.md

 <img src="{{ site.baseurl }}/assets/icon1281.png" width="64" height="64" class="alignleft size-full wp-image-2653" style="float:left; margin: 0 1em 1em 0;" />

-**<abbr title="personally identifiable information">PII</abbr> Viewer for Google Analytics is a Google Chrome extension which allows you to map the user ID stored in Google Analytics to locally stored personally identifiable information (PII) such as name and email address.**
+**<abbr title="personally identifiable information">PII</abbr> Viewer for Google Analytics is a browser extension (for Chromium-based browsers) which allows you to map the user ID stored in Google Analytics to locally stored personally identifiable information (PII) such as name and email address.**

 [ ![Mailchimp in GA - with PII](/wp-content/uploads/2014/04/Mailchimp-in-GA-with-PII.png) ](/wp-content/uploads/2014/04/Mailchimp-in-GA-with-PII.png)